-The VCN-01 and VCN-11 programs are supported by U.S. and foreign patents and patent applications that are assigned to VCN or exclusively licensed from Fundació Privada Institut d'Investigacio Biomedica de Bellvitge (IDIBELL), Institut Catala d'Oncologia (ICO), and Hospital Sant Joan de Déu in Barcelona.
+The VCN-01 and Albumin Shield programs are supported by U.S. and foreign patents and patent applications that are assigned to VCN or exclusively licensed from Fundació Privada Institut d'Investigacio Biomedica de Bellvitge (IDIBELL), Institut Catala d'Oncologia (ICO), and Hospital Sant Joan de Déu in Barcelona.
 The patents and patent applications include U.S. patents and foreign patents (in most major markets, e.g. Europe, China, Japan, Korea, Canada, Israel, Mexico, Russia, and Australia) and U.S. and foreign patents pending (in most major markets, e.g. Europe, China, Korea, Canada, Mexico, and India).
 The patents and patent applications cover compositions of matter and pharmaceutical compositions of oncolytic adenoviruses and various medical uses of the same.
-For instance, U.S. Patent No. 10,316,065, which expires in 2030 without taking potential patent term extensions or patent term adjustment into account, provides composition of matter and pharmaceutical compositions, if granted, will provide protection to 2037 without taking potential patent term extensions or patent applications, if granted, will provide protection to 2037 without taking potential patent term extensions or patent term adjustment into account.
+For instance, U.S. Patent No. 10,316,065, which expires in 2030 without taking potential patent term extensions or patent term adjustment into account, provides composition of matter and pharmaceutical composition coverage for a genus of engineered oncolytic adenovirus suitable for the treatment of solid tumors.
+Other patents and patent applications, if granted, will provide protection to 2037 without taking potential patent term extensions or patent term adjustment into account.